Web Analytics

 • [x] support for Unicode characters

-• [x] true colors support (24 bits per pixel) for terminals that supports it.
+• [x] true-color support (24 bits per pixel) for terminals that support it.

 📸 Screenshots